-The paradigmatic change in big or small organizations, that is emerging in modern western managerial are influences on the development of basic concepts in management, and radically changes their meaning.
-This modern change not only merely theoretical, and has many ramifications for existing management patterns and managers' ability to improve the value of the organization they are in charge of.
-This is illustrated by the changing meaning of two concepts in the management literature and practice of organizations - effectiveness and efficiency. this article will try to explain, by logical steps, the idea of implementing the management theories on business and public organizations.
+The paradigmatic change in big or small organizations that is emerging in modern western managerial thinking influences, among other things, the development of basic concepts in management, and radically changes their meaning.
+This modern change is not merely theoretical, and has many ramifications for existing management patterns and managers' ability to improve the value of the organization they are in charge of.
+This is illustrated by the changing meaning of two concepts in the management literature and practice of organizations - effectiveness and efficiency.